JShenLee/frontend-coding-challenge/README.md

-# READ ME
-This if for the Launchpad by Vog Frontend Coding Challenge.
+This is for the Launchpad by Vog Frontend Coding Challenge.